Sequential Monte Carlo Bandits: SMC for multi-armed bandits

-In Algorithm~\ref{alg:sir-mab}, one needs to be able to draw samples from the transition density $p(\theta_{t,a}|\theta_{t-1,a})$, which will depend on the case-by-case MAB dynamics.
-A widely applicable model for time-evolving bandit parameters is the general linear model~\cite{b-Whittle1951, b-Box1976, b-Brockwell1991, b-Durbin2001, b-Shumway2010, b-Durbin2012}, where the parameters of the bandit $\theta \in \Real^{d_{\Theta}}$ are modeled to evolve over time according to
+The dynamic linear model is a flexible and widely used framework to characterize time-evolving systems~\citep{b-Whittle1951, b-Box1976, b-Brockwell1991, b-Durbin2001, b-Shumway2010, b-Durbin2012}.
+Here, we model the latent parameters of the bandit $\theta \in \Real^{d_{\Theta}}$ to evolve over time according to